Chartered Physiotherapist, Veterinary Physiotherapist , K9 Clinical Hydrotherapist Specialist and Accredited Clinical Educator

 I decided to go back to college as a mature postgraduate and applied for the world’s first Masters in Veterinary Physiotherapy at the Royal Veterinary College (RVC), London.
 Completing my studies and achieving a Masters of Science in Veterinary Physiotherapy in 2002 was a great platform to move forwards from.

 My focus on education and training, alongside my role as a senior clinician has been a part of my physiotherapy career since the 1980’s.
-As an approved Training Provider for K9HS Courses, our ethical belief so to offer the very best experiences and opportunities to advance canine clinical skills, supported by a sound scientific knowledge base.
+As an Approved Training Provider, K9HS Courses established a holistic educational ethos of an inclusive, caring and high quality training service to offer the best experiences and opportunities to advance canine therapeutic and clinical skills, supported by a sound scientific knowledge base.
+This was unique at the time as most courses or training was equine biased and delivered by equine focused lecturers, with limited canine clinical experience.

-If you are a therapist passionate about working with dogs, no matter where you are on your career journey, then we have the perfect course for you.
+If you are a therapist passionate about working with dogs, no matter where you are on your career journey, then we have the perfect CPD for you.

-My canine **clinical practice was based at K9HS, Suffolk since 2007, offering an integrated service of canine physiotherapy, clinical hydrotherapy and rehabilitation.
-As a solution maker for complex cases with movement dysfunction, my team had a passion to provide the very best canine service possible, embracing a practice ethos which was a dog centred, holistic approach and fully support their owners.
+My canine **clinical practice based at K9HS, Suffolk since 2007, opened initially as a satellite centre for the Royal Veterinary College’s canine practical components for their world first Master of Science programme in Veterinary Physiotherapy.
+We offered an integrated service of canine physiotherapy, clinical hydrotherapy, rehabilitation and behavioural solutions.
+As a problem solver and solution maker for complex cases with movement dysfunction, my team had a passion to provide the very best canine service possible, embracing a practice ethos which was a dog centred, holistic approach, working with each dog’s consent and supporting their owners.

-As the first UK Accredited Clinical Educator in veterinary physiotherapy (awarded by the Chartered Society of Physiotherapy), my clinical and educational perspective and practice ethos combines over 30 years of lecturing experience with extensive clinical skills.
-This is a rare find and I wanted to break the cycle of expensive courses with limited access and develop a series of exciting, interactive and dynamic training opportunities provided by K9HS Courses.
+As the first UK Accredited Clinical Educator in Veterinary Physiotherapy (awarded by the Chartered Society of Physiotherapy), my clinical and educational perspective and practice ethos combines over 30 years of lecturing experience with extensive canine clinical skills.
+This is a rare find and I wanted to break the cycle of expensive courses with limited practical training and access, by developing a series of exciting, interactive and dynamic training opportunities provided by K9HS Courses.

-This includes posts for ten years at the Royal Veterinary College (RVC), London, five years at the School of Veterinary Medicine and Science at the University of Nottingham and two years with the Association of Chartered Physiotherapists and Animal Therapists (ACPAT) Core Knowledge and Skills (CK&S) Course.
+This includes over a decade at the Royal Veterinary College (RVC), London, five years at the School of Veterinary Medicine and Science at the University of Nottingham and three years with the Association of Chartered Physiotherapists and Animal Therapists (ACPAT) Core Knowledge and Skills (CK&S) Course.

-I love the challenge of devising and writing courses, delivering training and creating innovative and enriched clinical assessment strategies, especially when its about my favourite topics of canine physiotherapy and clinical hydrotherapy.
+I love the challenge of devising and writing courses, delivering training and creating innovative and enriched clinical practical experiences and fair assessment strategies, especially when its about my favourite topics of canine physiotherapy, k9 rehabilitation and clinical hydrotherapy.

-K9HS Courses focus on sharing a range of proven clinical skills, including Canine Movement Enrichment techniques (Canine Therapeutic Handling and Canine Clinic Enrichment techniques).
-These are based on an established clinical concept and method first introduced into the RVC Masters Veterinary Physiotherapy programme in 2003 by myself.
-They have evolved into a set of therapeutic canine clinical skills that work with each dog and offer a very high value proprioceptive rating experience, significantly improving canine balance, movement quality and functional abilities, compared to other lower value techniques.
+K9HS Courses focus on sharing a range of free resources and “at cost” certificated CPD courses that integrate proven clinical skills, including Canine Movement Enrichment techniques (Canine Therapeutic Handling and Clinic Enrichment techniques) to sound underpinning scientific knowledge and best practice.
+These are based on an established clinical concept and method first introduced into the RVC Masters Veterinary Physiotherapy programme in 2003 by myself and have evolved into a set of invaluable therapeutic canine clinical skills.
+These work with each dog actively and offer a very high value proprioceptive rating experience, significantly improving canine balance, movement quality and functional abilities, compared to other lower value techniques.